What is Surya Namaskar?

 - Breathe out and drop your knees, chest, and forehead to the floor

-– Without moving your body backward, bring your chest down to the floor between your hands.
-Then bring your forehead to the floor.
+- Without moving your body backward, bring your chest down to the floor between your hand and then bring your forehead to the floor

-– Knees, chest and forehead are touching the floor.
-Hips are off the floor
+- Knees, chest and forehead are touching the floor but the hips are off the floor

 - Breathe in and scoop up, looking up